woodpecker-ci/woodpecker/docs/src/pages/migrations.md

 ## 3.0.0

-## User-facing migrations
+### User-facing migrations

-- The `gated` option, which restricted which pipelines can start right away without requiring approval, has been replaced by `require-approval` option.
-Even though ([#3348](https://github.com/woodpecker-ci/woodpecker/pull/3348)) was backported to 2.8, no default was set.
-Now, the default is to require approval only for forked repositories.
+- The "gated" option, which restricted which pipelines can start right away without requiring approval, has been replaced by "require-approval" option.
+Even though this feature ([#3348](https://github.com/woodpecker-ci/woodpecker/pull/3348)) was backported to 2.8, no default is explicitly set.
+  The new default in 3.0 is to require approval only for forked repositories.
   This allows easier management of dependency bots and other trusted entities having write access to the repository.

 - Environment variables must now be defined as maps.
 List definitions are disallowed. ([#4016](https://github.com/woodpecker-ci/woodpecker/pull/4016))